Snarfbur/Snarfbur/README.md

 ### Why I'm Here
 I love fantasy role playing since the eighties and developing software even earlier.
 I have seen a lot of things coming and going, especially around addons for pen & paper role playing.
 You can still find a lot of good solutions on the internet, but they are hard to find between all this dead projects.
 One of the exceptions is the open-source project [MapTool](https://www.rptools.net/toolbox/maptool/) from [RpTools](https://www.rptools.net/).

-Second I'm interested in AI and would like to extend [Rails-18xx](https://sourceforge.net/projects/rails/) ([Rails on GitHub](https://github.com/Rails-18xx/)) with some AI features computer gamer.
+Second I'm interested in AI and would like to extend [Rails-18xx](https://sourceforge.net/projects/rails/) ([Rails on GitHub](https://github.com/Rails-18xx/)) with some AI features like an artificial player.

 Both could be done just inside these projects, but I prefer to start alone until I have something to show.
 Then they can decide to integrate it or I will try to hold it UpToDate by myself.